exo-cortex/exo-cortex.github.io/content/blog/advanced_visualization_studio.md

 hovervideo: true
 ---

-A looooong time ago around **2006** I began using **AVS** - [Advanced Visualization Studio](https://en.wikipedia.org/wiki/Advanced_Visualization_Studio) which came with the famous Winamp Media player.
-Winamp came with 2 visualization plugins - Milkdrop and AVS.
-The music visualizations used input from the music to create procedural art.
-The user could choose from a variety of *presets*.
-With AVS users could create their own presets, because AVS is its own little programming environment.
-As it compiles your code everytime you change something changes to the code can be seen in realtime.
+A looooooong time ago in the year 2006 I began to play around with **AVS**.
+[Advanced Visualization Studio](https://en.wikipedia.org/wiki/Advanced_Visualization_Studio) came as a plugin with the famous Winamp Media player.
+Winamp had 2 plugins that rendered colorful procedural art that reacted to the music.
+These music visualization plugins were "Milkdrop" and "AVS".
+Typically the user would choose from a variety of *presets* that would then visualize the sound.
+But in AVS users could actually create their own presets.
+Besides using precompiled effects that can be combined at will, AVS is also its own little **programming environment** with its own programming language [eel](http://eelang.org/).
+As AVS compiles your code everytime you change it the results from that change can be seen in realtime.
+This immediate realtime-compilation made AVS a fantastic tool for experimentation.

 For me it was the first ever contact with coding that I had.
+A very sparse community of coders/artists around the world made very nice visualization presets and discussed them via the ancient [Winamp Forums](http://forums.winamp.com/forumdisplay.php?f=85).
+AVS presets were - and still are - a wonderful combination of programming and art.
+Different artists had very unique styles and esthetic expressions.
+Some presets were technically impressive, others were great from a design perspective.
-A very sparse community of coders around the world made very nice visualization presets and discussed them.
-Since every preset would present its contents openly, everyone could simple change parameters of a given preset and thereby transform it - making a **remix** of a preset.
+Since every preset would present its contents openly, everyone could simply change parameters of a given preset and thereby transform it - **remixing** other people's presets was a big thing.
 This made possible that many presets would be remixed versions of previous ones.
-When presented with some mysterious code fragment, the user could simply change it and in realtime see the effects of this change.
+The simplest way of learning how another artist made a certain effect was to play around with the preset, change parameters and observe the effects.
+The result of this playful interaction was usually a new remix.
 I used this approach a lot to reverse-engineer incomprehensible code.

-Unknowingly at the time I came into contact with a lot of concepts that I would later learn the names of in my physics studies:
+(Unknowingly at the time) I came into contact with a lot of concepts that would later reappear in my physics lectures:
 In AVS I dealt with
 - vector fields
 - numerical integration via the euler-method